-In Cinematography 3, there is a greater emphasis in the creative role of the Director of Photography in crafting the final look of the film and a deeper understanding on the power of visual storytelling.
-Also, the four key creative roles of the cinematography department – Camera Operator, Gaffer, Key Grip, and Dolly Grip are examined more in-depth.
-Through a series of lectures and workshops the students learn many of the dynamics between these roles, as well as the collaboration and interaction of the Director of Photography with other key departments – from Production Design to Visual FXs.
+In term 3 Cinematography, there is a greater emphasis on the creative role of the Director of Photography in crafting the final look of the film and understanding the power of visual storytelling.
+The four key creative roles of the cine department – Camera Operator, Gaffer, Key Grip, and Dolly Grip are also examined more in-depth.
+Through a series of lectures and workshops, the students learn many of the dynamics between these roles, as well as the collaboration of the Director of Photography with other key departments – from Production Design to Visual FXs.

 Term 4 Course Descriptions